Every pupper loves to wind down at the end of a long day with a good dog chew.

 But amid this crowded product category, a few — such as beef tendons — are starting to break out of the pack, given the number of upsides they present.

-We’ll tell you everything you need to know about beef tendons below, so you can decide if your pooch might like to add them to his goodie jar.
+We’ll tell you everything you need to know about tendon chews below, including our picks for the best beef tendons for dogs so you can decide if your pooch might like to add them to his goodie jar.